 Con Lighting modes are restrictive

-Each key can be set individually, but if you want any animation then it has to be across the whole keyboard.
-I wanted to animate my number pad.
+Each key can be set individually, but if you want to create an animation, then it has to be across the whole keyboard.
+It's no possible, for example, to animate just the number pad.

 Con Feet are rather short